pauloesteban/sensor-tile-osc/README.md

 Developed by Paulo Chiliguano, Travis West and KA HO Wong.

-Conducted by Roberto Alonso Trillo @ HKBU Department of Music.
+Conducted by Dr Roberto Alonso Trillo @ HKBU Academy of Music.